sonht113/sonht113/README.md

 ## 💁‍♂️ **I'm currently a Student majoring at Information Technology, Software Technology Specialization.**

      🌱 I’m currently learning architecture and state management related to Mobile Development 🤳📱

-     👯 I’m looking forward to collaborating with other excellent students and applying a Tech-company for internship.

      🥅 2022 Goals: Learn more about Mobile Development, especially cross-platform frameworks like React-Native,...